AnanduR32/Datascience/Basics/Practical Machine Learning/readme.md

 Continous predictors can be plotted as categorical by cutting the data into bins using the cut2(series,g=) from the Hmisc package.

+## Covariate creation

+Taking the **raw unstructured data** and converting it into **tidy covariates** which could be used for the modelling of predictive models.
+eg: Converting unstructured emails into frequency columns of for each word (The faction of time a word appears within the mail).
+These are variables that describe the raw data.

+In case of modelling algorithms that depends on the distribution of the data such as regression and SVMs **feature transformations** are important, but not so much in case of classification trees.

+**Dummifying covariates**: Turning covariates which are qualitative into dummy variables is common when training predictive models, since the models don't generally use those qualitative information to do something productive.

+**Removing zero or near-zero covariates**: Removing the covariates that give no significant information that can be used in modelling a predictve model, they have very little to no variability and hence doesn't serve any purpose to the model creation. eg: In case of mails the column "any_letters" will certainly always be "True" since every mail will have atleast one letter in it.

+## Principal component analyis
+To observe correlation among the covariates and flag those that are highly correlated - which means those variables that are almost identical to each other.
+To exclude unnecessary or too much information from a model while retaining a summarization of the covariates which captures most of the information we use PCA.
+The idea is to take weighted combination of predictors which explains the change in the data.
+PCA reduced the number of predictors we need to use while also reducing the noise since weighted averaging is done to identify the components.

+- PCA allows us to find new set of variables that aren't correlated with each other and explains as much of the variance as possible.
+- PCA is mathematically finding the lowest rank of matrix that explains the original data.
+This allows for data compression.

+The prcomp() function can be used to obtain the pricipal componenets of given data,

+**SVD** breaks down the matrix into three components - the set of left singular vectors, the diagonal matrix and corresponding sets of right singular vectors.
+The principal components are equal to the right singular values if you first scale the variables.